High-speed rail in the Czech Republic: Future rolling stock

-First step in modernizing its fleet, and preparing for opening of current modernized lines and future high-speed lines with speeds exceeding 200 km/h, České dráhy issued a tender of procuring new rolling stock that would meet its demand and bring more comfort for passengers.
+České dráhy aimed to make their fleet ready for speeds over 200 km/h by issuing a tender of procuring new rolling stock.
 In 2021 the consortium of Siemens Mobility and Škoda Transportation has won the tender for 20 Viaggio Comfort non-traction units with eight passenger cars and a passenger control car, enabling push-pull operation.
 With designed operating speed of 230 km/h, the delivery is expected to start from 2024 to 2026 and the order is valued at around half a billion EUR.

-The cars will be approved for operation in the Czech Republic and neighboring European countries such as Germany, Austria, Slovakia, Hungary, and Poland.
+The cars will be approved for operation in the Czech Republic and neighbouring European countries such as Germany, Austria, Slovakia, Hungary, and Poland.
 The non-traction units will be used with Siemens Vectron MS locomotives ordered separately in 2022, with deliveries starting in 2025 and an initial amount of 50 locomotives with designated speed of 230 km/h.